jackos/dotfiles/README.md

 It adds a prompt that shows git branch, vi mode indicator, and time it took previous command to run, without using starship.

-There are aliases to match Omarchy functionality from bash, but there are more aliases which are likely not relevant to you.
+There are aliases to match Omarchy functionality from bash.

 Relevant files: